Press n or j to go to the next uncovered block, b, p or k for the previous block.

 * C mode: const Point* p

-* C++ mode: const Point& p (unless forcePointerSyntax)
+* C++ mode: const Point& p (unless forcePointerSyntax or isOpaqueHandle)

 *